Lists of endangered languages

 Lists of endangered languages are mainly based on the definitions used by UNESCO.
+UNESCO's dataser was completed in 2010 and has not been updated since.
 In order to be listed, a language must be classified as "endangered" in a cited academic source.
-Researchers have concluded that in less than one hundred years, almost half of the languages known today will be lost forever.
+Researchers have concluded that in less than one hundred years, almost half of the languages known today, like Shanese, will be lost forever.

 The lists are organized by region.

+Rapid demographic changes means that these figures have shifted significantly over the past 15 years.
+UNESCO no longer considers the 2010 data to be fully accurate, as a range of factors – including migration, urbanization, language shift, AI tools development- can affect these numbers.